redpesk-common/recovery-tools-binding/docs/1-recovery-architecture.md

 }
 ```

-You have the choice to choose the boot way during GRUB boot selection.
+You have the choice of the boot way during the GRUB boot selection.